ResourcefulHumans/template-mailer-aws-lambda/README.md

     -H 'X-API-Key: ????' \
     -H 'Content-Type: application/vnd.resourceful-humans.template-mailer-aws-lambda.v2+json; charset=utf-8' \
     --data '{"email":"info@example.com","name":"Example Inc."}'

+*Note: In order to use the email, you need to configure it in AWS SES.*

 Send an email using the transport `bar` and the template `foo`: